allaboutduncan/clu-docs/docs/features/directory-features/missing.md

 This is useful when publsihers revert to the original number of a long-running series and you have issues like `001 - 070, 500-542`

-{% hint style="warning" %}
+!!! warning
     This is not a "smart" feature and simply assumes each folder should have files starting with (#01, 01, 001) and the "last" file is the last alpha-numeric file in the folder.
-{% endhint %}

 ### Ignored Terms

-See the&#x20;
+See the [Settings](/app-settings/settings "mention") page to configure ignored terms.